Gricel-lee/Fuzz-typechecker-for-Z---Ubuntu/README.md

 Or create environmental variable.

+# Error/warning is fine
+Sometimes even when a waring appears, you can run: ```./src/fuzz ./tex/example.tex``` and it should work.

 # Work around - tried in Mac
 When installing, if an error persists but it compiled the binary files (make), try running fuzzlib from ```fuzz/src```: